 - The Flatiron was built in about one year.
 The frame itself was constructed at the rate of a floor a week, with the entire building finished by June 1902.

 - And for our last fact: It’s probably going to end up being turned into a hotel by an Italian real estate firm.
-No, seriously.

 A Time Traveler’s Design